diennea/blobit/README.md

 # Reads

-Blobit clients read data directly from Bookies.
+BlobIt clients read data directly from Bookies.
 Because the objectId contains all of the information to access the data.
 In case of lookup by custom key a lookup on the metadata service is needed.